United States

 Rating: 2.5

 Bullwaves operates under the authorization of the Seychelles Financial Services Authority (FSA), but this regulator isn’t as strict as top-tier authorities, which affects trust.
+It’s a Category C body in our regulator directory.

-Even though Bullwaves offers segregated accounts and negative balance protection, it lacks the strong regulatory backing we prefer to see.
+Even though Bullwaves offers segregated accounts and negative balance protection, it ultimately lacks the strong regulatory backing we prefer to see.

 Regulation & Trust Details